 - Clean, sanitize, and disinfect frequently touched surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) between uses multiple times per day.
 Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings and restrooms.
 Provide time and supplies for the cleaning and disinfecting of high-touch surfaces between multiple student uses, even in the same cohort. - Outdoor learning spaces must have at least 75% of the square footage of its sides open for airflow. - Outdoor playground structures require normal routine cleaning and do not require disinfection.
 Shared equipment should be cleaned and disinfected at least daily in accordance with CDC guidance. - Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
 Keep these products away from students. - To reduce the risk of asthma, choose disinfectant products on the EPA List N with asthma-safer ingredients (e.g. hydrogen peroxide, citric acid, or lactic acid) and avoid products that mix these with asthma-causing ingredients like peroxyacetic acid, sodium hypochlorite (bleach), or quaternary ammonium compounds. - Schools with HVAC systems must evaluate the system to minimize indoor air recirculation (thus maximizing fresh outdoor air) to the extent possible.
 Schools that do not have mechanical ventilation systems shall, to the extent possible, increase natural ventilation by opening windows and interior doors before students arrive and after students leave, and while students are present.
-Do not prop open doors that can pose a safety or security risk to students and staff (e.g., exterior doors and fire doors that must remain closed.) - Schools with HVAC systems should ensure all filters are maintained and replaced as necessary to ensure proper functioning of the system.
+Do not prop open doors that can pose a safety or security risk to students and staff (e.g., exterior doors and fire doors that must remain closed.)

-All frequently touched surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) will be cleaned between uses at least 3 times per day with ALHA HP or Virex.
+All frequently touched surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) will be cleaned between uses at least multiple times per day with ALHA HP or Virex.
+There has been time provided during the day and between cohorts for staff to clean/disinfect.

-All playground structures will be disinfected daily and in between each cohort group.
-Playground supplies: Each cohort group will use their own playground supplies (e.g., balls, jump ropes, etc.).
+Each cohort group will use their own playground equipment (e.g., balls, jump ropes, etc.) and be disinfected at least daily.